PSModule/Invoke-Pester/README.md

    - Imports the modules so the testing framework is ready to use.

 2. **Loading Inputs and Configuration**
-   - Reads all GitHub Action inputs from `action.yml` environment variables.
-   - (Optional) Loads a base config file included with the action (e.g., `Pester.Configuration.ps1` in the action folder).
+   - Loads a default pester configuration.
    - If `Path` points to a location with a Pester configuration file, merges that config.
    - Finally, merges any direct inputs provided in your workflow.
    - The result is a **final Pester configuration** that determines what tests to run and how to run them.

-3. **Building the Final Pester Configuration**
-   - Collects all merged settings into a single configuration object.
+3. **Add containers**
-   - If no “containers” (advanced Pester 5 grouping) are explicitly defined, it attempts to discover them automatically (files matching `*.Container.*`).
+   - If no containers are explicitly defined, it attempts to discover them automatically (files matching `*.Container.*`).
+   - Adds these containers to the final configuration.

 4. **Running the Tests**
    - Calls [`Invoke-Pester`](https://pester.dev/docs/commands/Invoke-Pester) using that final configuration.
-   - **Discovery Phase**: Finds test files/containers.
+   - Finds test files/containers.
-   - **Execution Phase**: Runs tests, logs pass/fail/skipped/inconclusive.
+   - Runs tests, logs pass/fail/skipped/inconclusive.
-   - **Results Gathering**: Aggregates outcomes into a final test object.
+   - Aggregates outcomes into a final test object.

-5. **Generating Reports (Optional)**
+5. **Generating Reports**
    - **Test Results** (e.g., NUnit/XML) if `TestResult_Enabled` is `true`.
 The file is saved to `TestResult_OutputPath`.
    - **Code Coverage** if `CodeCoverage_Enabled` is `true`.
 Saves coverage data (Cobertura, JaCoCo, etc.) to `CodeCoverage_OutputPath`.
-   - These reports can automatically be uploaded as workflow artifacts.
+   - These reports are automatically uploaded as workflow artifacts.
+The artifact names are:
+     - `<TestSuiteName>-TestResults`
+     - `<TestSuiteName>-CodeCoverage`

+    > [!TIP] Use the `TestResult_TestSuiteName` to change the variable name of the artifact.

 6. **Summary in GitHub**
    - A step summary is generated, showing how many tests passed/failed/skipped, plus coverage info.
    - If containers are in use, each container's results appear in a collapsible section.

 7. **Publishing Outputs**
-   - Key metrics (e.g., `Result`, `FailedCount`, `Duration`) are encoded in JSON and published as outputs.
-   - Subsequent steps can parse these to decide whether to fail the build, open an issue, or notify a channel.

-8. **Exit Code**
-   - By default, returns a non-zero exit code if any tests fail (unless you override with `Run_Exit: false` or `Run_Throw: false`).
-   - This ensures the GitHub job is marked as failed if your tests do not pass.
+   - The action outputs a JSON string with a `Passed` key, indicating whether all tests passed.
+   - This can be accessed from other steps in your workflow using `${{ steps.<step-id>.outputs.Passed }}` in the workflow.

 ## Failure Handling